RafailSkoulos17/web_data_management_group_9/Basics_Cassandra.md

-start cassandra : Go to the folder where cassandra is installed cassandra -f open another terminal to start the cassandrs shell query
+start cassandra : Go to the folder where cassandra is installed cassandra -f open another terminal to start the cassandra shell query

 ### Cassandra Query language
 cqlsh

 CREATE KEYSPACE cassandratraining
-WITH replication = {'class':'SimpleStrategy','replication_factor' : 3} //Data is replicated in three nodes.SimpleStrategy is the replica strategy
+WITH replication = {'class':'SimpleStrategy','replication_factor' : 2} // Data is replicated in three nodes.SimpleStrategy is the replica strategy

 //Check the keyspace created